hsi-skip/graphql-query/README.md

-GraphGl with spring boot
+# GraphGl with spring boot
-A sample application with GraphQL and Spring Boot
+GraphGl with spring boot is a sample application with GraphQL and Spring Boot

+# License
+graphql-with-spring-boot is licensed under the MIT License.

+Copyright (c) 2015, HSI Skip